Your voice matters

 Dental hygienists may obtain any or all of their required hours through correspondence or online courses which have post-tests and issue certificates of completion.

 Dental hygienists with a limited supervision license must complete 6 hours of continuing education every year in dental office medical emergencies, in addition to the minimum 6 hours of continuing education as required for license renewal.

 Appropriate course subjects: Courses must be related to patient care.
 Courses stressing practice management or self-improvement, for example, could not count, while courses in sterilization and infection control, pharmacology, dental materials and dental procedures are acceptable.
 The Board will accept some risk management courses.

-Approved Sponsors for CE Hours: providers who are recognized by the American Dental Association’s Continuing Education Recognition Program, courses sponsored the Academy of General Dentistry, the American Dental or American Dental Hygienists’ Association, or components of such organizations, the North Carolina Area Health Education Centers, educational institutions with dental or dental hygiene schools or departments, and national, state, or local societies or associations.
+Approved Sponsors for CE Hours: providers who are recognized by the American Dental Association’s Continuing Education Recognition Program, courses sponsored the Academy of General Dentistry, the American Dental or American Dental Hygienists’ Association, or components of such organizations, the North Carolina Area Health Education Centers, Federally Qualified Health Centers, educational institutions with dental or dental hygiene schools or departments, and national, state, or local societies or associations.
 (Study clubs are considered “associations”.)

 Reporting CE Hours: The number of hours completed each year is reported on the license renewal form and no documentation of course work should be sent to the Board’s office.
 Each person is responsible for maintaining his/her own documentation for at least two years of CE courses completed and must show evidence of completing CE when requested by the Board.

 The online renewal system is open from November 1 to March 31 each year.
 A $50 late penalty will be assessed to those renewing after January 31.
 Licensees may use the online system to update their address and phone information throughout the year.